lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 ## Using mcsema-dyninst-disass

-mcsema-dyninst-disass replaces the IDA Pro frontend in the sense that both take a binary file as input and produce a Google Protocol Buffer file as output.
+`mcsema-dyninst-disass` replaces the IDA Pro frontend in the sense that both take a binary file as input and produce a Google Protocol Buffer file as output.
 The output can then be fed into mcsema-lift for further processing.
 Command line arguments are the same as for other frontends.

 In case you encounter any errors or problems during build or lift process you simply cannot get your head around, feel free to visit `#binary-lifting` channel of the [Empire Hacking Slack](https://empireslacking.herokuapp.com/).
 Also feel free to drop-by in case you want to discuss why the frontend cannot lift your binary, maybe it can be fixed quite easily!

 ## Known limitations
-Pull request fixing bugs or implementing missing features are welcomed!
+Please keep in mind the following list of limitations; we welcome pull requests for fixing bugs or implementing missing features!
 * Tested *only* 64-bit ELF files, but there should not be fundamental problem with 32-bit.
 Support of other binary formats is possible as long as Dyninst is able to parse them.
 In such case a few classes would need different implementation based on chosen format specific information (jump table heuristics, recognition of xrefs in sections).
 * Has *only* been tested on Linux
 * Shared library are not lifted correctly